kyverno/kyverno/charts/kyverno/README.md

 Please consult the [values.yaml](./values.yaml) file before overriding `config.resourceFilters` and use the apropriate templates to build your desired exclusions list.

+Add entries to `config.resourceFiltersExclude` that you wish to omit from `config.resourceFilters`.

 ## High availability

 Running a highly-available Kyverno installation is crucial in a production environment.

-In order to run Kyverno in high availability mode, you should set `replicaCount` to `3` or more.
+In order to run Kyverno in high availability mode, you should set `replicas` to `3` or more for desired components.
 You should also pay attention to anti affinity rules, spreading pods across nodes and availability zones.

 Please see https://kyverno.io/docs/installation/#security-vs-operability for more informations.